jkrogager/VoigtFit/README.md

 # Setting up the environment:

-Add the ATOMPATH environment variable.
-This variable points to the location of the atomic data file 'atomdata_updated.dat' located in the 'static' directory.
+First up, you can check which shell type you are using by typing 'echo $0' in your terminal.
+In order to run VoigtFit from any location, you should add the directory which contains VoigtFit to your PYTHONPATH environment variable:

 in bash:

-    export ATOMPATH='path/to/atomdata_updated.dat'
+    export PYTHONPATH='${PYTHONPATH}:/path/to/folder/with/VoigtFit'

 or in csh:

-    setenv ATOMPATH path/to/atomdata_updated.dat
+    setenv PYTHONPATH $PYTHONPATH\:/path/to/folder/with/VoigtFit

+The software needs two data files in order to run.
+These are distributed along with the software under the directory 'static/'.
+The code needs the absolute paths to these two files.
+The easiest way is to locate the absolute path to these files and create system variables which the software will recognize.

-Add the SOLARPATH environment variable.
-This variable points to the location of the Solar abundance data file (from Asplund et al. 2009), 'Asplund2009.dat', located in the 'static' directory.
+Add the VFITDATA environment variable.
+This variable points to the absolute path of the atomic data file ('atomdata_updated.dat') and the solar abundance file ('Asplund2009.dat') located in the 'static' directory:

 in bash:

-    export SOLARPATH='path/to/Asplund2009.dat'
+    export VFITDATA='/path/to/VoigtFit/static'

 or in csh:

-    setenv SOLARPATH path/to/Asplund2009.dat
+    setenv VFITDATA path/to/VoigtFit/static

+  An example:

+    If you are using bash shell and the code for VoigtFit is located in the folder '/home/user/coding/VoigtFit', then the path to the atomdata_updated.dat and Asplund2009.dat files will be:

+    export VFITDATA='/home/user/coding/VoigtFit/static/'

 ### To Do